John I Albert: Birth and family background

 John was born on 27 December 1459 at Wawel Castle in Kraków, which served as the seat of Polish monarchs.
 He was one of thirteen children and the third son born to Casimir IV Jagiellon and Elizabeth Habsburg.
 His mother was the second child of Albert II, Duke of Austria and King of the Romans, and the granddaughter of Sigismund, Holy Roman Emperor.
 It was the ambition of John's parents to install one of their sons as Emperor in the Holy Roman Empire.
 Thus, he received the second name Albert at christening to honour his maternal grandfather and in the hope of securing his candidacy to the Imperial throne.

 Paternally, John was the grandson of Jogaila, the pagan ruler of Lithuania who, upon the marriage to Jadwiga of Poland, adopted Catholicism, converted his native people to Christianity and was crowned King of Poland as Władysław II Jagiełło in 1386.
 Subsequently, his descendants held a strong claim to the Grand Duchy of Lithuania.
 The Lithuanian lords were at first apprehensive about forming a union with Poland.
 The Lithuanian nobility and minorities feared that merging the two countries would threaten their sovereignty.
 The Poles were also dissatisfied as the Jagiellonians possessed no blood relations with their predecessors, the Piasts, who de facto ruled since the creation of statehood in AD 966.
-In the wake of Jogaila's death, his eldest son Ladislaus III succeeded him in Poland, and his younger son Casimir in Lithuania.
-Ladislaus' fall at the Battle of Varna in 1444 enabled Casimir's lineage and sons to become the potential successors to both titles.
-John's father was reluctant to accept the Polish crown and only did so when his opponents, Bolesław IV of Warsaw and Frederick II, Elector of Brandenburg, strengthened their efforts.
+In the wake of Władysław II's death, his eldest son Władysław III succeeded him in Poland, and Casimir, his younger son, in Lithuania.
+Władysław III was killed in the Battle of Varna in 1444, which made Casimir and his sons potential successors to both titles.
+Casimir was reluctant to accept the Polish crown and only did so when his opponents, Bolesław IV of Warsaw and Frederick II, Elector of Brandenburg, strengthened their efforts.
 Raised abroad, he was initially branded as illegitimate by the Poles and was influenced by the Lithuanian gentry, whom he supported in their calls for a separate state.